 b)Pre-existing medical conditions exclusion (Age 60 to 74): Benefits are not payable for costs incurred due to, contributed to by, or resulting from any pre-existing medical condition or related condition (other than a minor condition) that was not stable at any time during the 180 days prior to the policy effective date.

 2. Benefits are not payable for costs incurred due to, contributed to by, or resulting from any non-emergency, experimental or elective treatment such as cosmetic surgery, chronic care, rehabilitation including any expenses for directly or indirectly related complications.

 3. Benefits are not payable for costs incurred due to, contributed to by, or resulting from medical care or services where travel was undertaken contrary to medical advice or after notice of a terminal illness has been given.

 4. Benefits are not payable for costs incurred due to, contributed to by, or resulting from exceeding the reasonable and customary rate for the area where the treatment or services are being performed.

-5. Benefits are not payable for costs incurred due to, contributed to by, or resulting from ongoing or followup treatment, rehabilitative care, or the recurrence of a medical condition or related condition once the emergency is declared over by the attending physician.
+5. Benefits are not payable for costs incurred due to, contributed to by, or resulting from ongoing or follow-up treatment, rehabilitative care, or the recurrence of a medical condition or related condition once the emergency is declared over by the attending physician or the Assistance Centre.

 6. Benefits are not payable for costs incurred due to: